 Following his clerkship, Ethan practiced at Locke Lord, one of the largest law firms in the country, where he represented clients in jury and bench trials in federal and state courts, as well as arbitration and mediation proceedings.

 He joined Stueve Siegel Hanson in 2015.
 Ethan quickly became an integral part of the team and hasn’t stopped racing across the country to depose witnesses, appear before courts, try cases, mediate disputes, and speak about his expertise.

 Ethan is a founding board member for the National Board of Complex Litigation Lawyers, a division of the National Board of Trial Advocacy, where he will work with federal and state judges and nationally recognized lawyers to shape the future of complex litigation.
-Ultimately, the Board will create a certification that shows attorneys have established credibility and experience in complex litigation.
+The Board has created a certification that shows attorneys have established credibility and experience in complex litigation.